 - 3:2 ratio is a more old-fashioned strawberry jam ratio that is high in sugar and produces jam that is sweet just like commercial jam.
 This ratio is good for pectin jam as it retains more water with less cooking and gels quickly.
 (750 gram strawberries to 1 pound sugar or simply 2 cups sugar)

 - 2:1 ratio works best for a no pectin jam for kids and gives a thick and reasonably sweet jam.
 (1kg strawberries to 2 cups sugar.)

 - 4:3 ratio makes low sugar strawberry jam good for weight watchers that still gel but will have a slightly low yield.
 (1kg strawberry and 1.5 cup sugar.)

 This jam has only three ingredients that are strawberry, sugar, and lemon.
 This is a small batch freezer jam recipe that can be doubled or tripled and canned easily.

 - Strawberry is the main ingredient so the taste of strawberry will reflect in the resulting jam.
 Try to use a sweeter variety of fully ripened but firm strawberries.

-- Sugar is a natural preservative in a jam, you need a certain amount of sugar to makes jam, especially if making no pectin jam.
-The amount of sugar that goes in jam also depends on the sweetness of the fruit.
+- Sugar is a natural preservative in a jam, you need a certain amount of sugar to make jam, especially if making no pectin jam.
+The amount of sugar that goes in the jam also depends on the sweetness of the fruit.

-- Low-Sugar Strawberry jam: The best thing is to use atleast 1.5 cup sugar for 1 kg strawberries in the begining.
+- Low-Sugar Strawberry jam: The best thing is to use at least 1.5 cups sugar for 1 kg of strawberries in the beginning.
 Add more sugar after tasting.
 Always taste test jam by dipping a slice of toast as the jam would taste very sweet on its own and less sweet as a jam on toast.

 - You can even add less sugar, remove the half jam for yourself, and then add more sugar in the remaining jam for sweeter jam for kids.
 So you can play around.